poseidon-framework/poseidon-schema/README.md

 - If information is unknown or a variable does not apply for a certain sample, then the respective cell(s) can be filled with the NULL value `n/a` or simply an empty string.
 - The order of the samples (rows) in the `.janno` file must be equal to the order in the genetic data files (`.ind`, `.fam`).
 - The values in the columns **Poseidon_ID**, **Group_Name** and **Genetic_Sex** must be equal to the terms used in the genetic data files (`.ind`, `.fam`).
-- Multiple pre-defined columns of the `.janno` file are list columns that hold multiple values (either strings or numerics) separated by `;`.
+- Multiple pre-defined columns of the `.janno` file are list columns that can hold multiple values (either strings or numerics) separated by `;`.
 - The decimal separator for all floating point numbers is `.`.

 For a more extensive documenation of the columns and their interaction see [https://poseidon-framework.github.io/#/janno_details](https://poseidon-framework.github.io/#/janno_details).